EDIT: If you’re still interested in 3D printing your own lego sorter, head to Version 2 – a new and improved design.

 This option takes about 80 hours to print and will cost ~$24 in 3D printer filament.

 Okay – Where can i Download it?

-To download the files and start your printing, just head on over to thingiverse, download the files and get going!
+To download the files and start your printing, just head on over to Printables or Thingiverse, download the files and get going!

 We hope you enjoy this and getting your collection under control!